Deepika-S712/Excel-Mini-Project-1/README.md

 Applied data validation and cell formatting for clarity

-Used alignment, bolding, and labels for readability
+Used alignment, bolding, and labels for readability.